-How to join two pieces of wood side by side for wood carving
+How to join 2 pieces of wood side by side

-Trying to join two pieces of wood side by side for wood carving can be a tricky business, especially if you are unsure how to go about it.
+Trying to join two pieces of wood side by side for wood carving can be tricky, especially if you are unsure how to proceed.
 I remember watching a carpenter I had hired try to do this, to fix furniture the kids had broken.
 I regretted it the minute I peeped to see how he was getting along.
+The edges were rough, and the entire piece looked lop-sided.
 I’m no expert myself, but I could tell things had taken a left turn.

-The edges were rough, and the entire piece looked lop-sided.
+This article will examine how to join two pieces of wood side by side for wood carving.
 I quickly realized the value of someone who knows their way around wood joining.
-The furniture had to be handed over to someone who knew what they were doing to salvage as much as they could.
-This article will examine how to join two pieces of wood side by side for wood carving.
+The furniture had to be handed over to someone who knew what they were doing to salvage as much as possible.
 Let’s dive in, shall we?

 List of things that you may need to use:

 - Plywood strips

 Step By Step Process.

 - Identify where you need to join the pieces and mark them to become more accurate as you work.
 Chalk works well in this instance.